-The table below shows information and restrictions on the grants you may apply for if you already have an ongoing grant.
+If you already have an ongoing grant, then further information about the grants you may apply for are shown on the page "Several grants simultaneously" Opens in new window..
 Please note that you may apply for a grant for half-time research position if you are the project leader for an ongoing undirected project grant in medicine and health.
-If you are awarded a grant for half-time research position, an amount corresponding to your ongoing grant (up to 1 000 000 SEK per year) will be deducted for the overlapping grant period.
+If you are awarded a grant for employment as a half-time researcher, an amount corresponding to your ongoing grant (up to 1 000 000 SEK per year) will be deducted for the overlapping grant period.

 What applies for applications to or grants from other funding bodies?

 If your application to the Swedish Research Council relates to the same project concept as a grant you have already been awarded by, or are applying for to another funding body, please describe this.

 You may not invite any participating researchers in this application.
 Any collaboration partners and their roles shall be described in the research plan (please see instructions under “Research plan” below).